tphbrok/minimal-clap-plugin-c/README.md

 # minimal-clap-plugin-c

-_This repository relates to [one of my blog posts](https://tphbrok.me/blog/road-to-audio-software-developer-2)_
+_This repository relates to [one of my blog posts](https://tphbrok.me/blog/road-to-audio-software-developer-2)._

 This repository contains whatever is needed to compile a minimal CLAP plug-in in plain C, which free-audio's `clap-info` accepts.
 It's made to be built on MacOS, perhaps other OSes will follow someday.
+It has not been tested in a digital audio workstation (DAW) yet.

 When cloning the repository, make sure to include `--recursive-submodules` to get the `clap` and `clap-info` submodules.